Programs & Initiatives

-The Global Business Institute – MENA (GBI – MENA) is a collaboration with the U.S. Department of State and the Coca-Cola Export Corporation of Dubai.
-This multi-faceted, immersive program was designed to give a select group of students from across participating countries in the Middle East and North Africa the opportunity to learn about business in the context of American culture.
-The selection process was highly competitive with over 5800 students from Algeria, Egypt, Jordan, Morocco, Palestine, and Tunisia applying for the 100 program spots.
+The Global Business Institute is a collaboration with the U.S. Department of State and the Coca-Cola Export Corporation of Dubai.
+This multifaceted, immersive program was designed to give a select group of students from across participating countries in the Middle East, North Africa, and Near Asia the opportunity to learn about business in the context of American culture.
+The selection process was highly competitive with over 7,000 students from Afghanistan, Algeria, Egypt, Jordan, Morocco, Pakistan, Palestine, and Tunisia applying for the 100 program spots.

 Visiting Scholar Program

-The IIB welcomes scholars from around the world to participate in the exchange of ideas, research, and faculty collaboration at Indiana University's Bloomington Campus through our Visiting Scholar Program.
+The Institute for International Business welcomes scholars from around the world to participate in the exchange of ideas, research, and faculty collaboration at Indiana University's Bloomington Campus through our Visiting Scholar Program.

 The H. B Wells-M. O. Ghani Fellowship honors the pivotal role played by the Indiana University School of Business (now the Kelley School) toward the establishment of the Institute of Business Administration in 1966 at Dhaka University.
 It also celebrates the contributions and personal friendship of then Chancellor Herman B Wells and Dr. M. Osman Ghani and their resulting impact on business education in Bangladesh.